wjzhengsh/blockchain/certificates.md

 ### Generating client side certificates (enrollment)
 {: #enrollment}
-Before you connect a third party client to {{site.data.keyword.blockchainfull_notm}} Platform, you need will need to be authenticated.
+Before you can connect a third party client to {{site.data.keyword.blockchainfull_notm}} Platform, you need to be authenticated.
 The process of generating the necessary certificates, your private key and your public cert (also known as your enrollment cert or signCert), is called enrollment.
 These certificates will be needed anytime your client communicates with the network.
-Any client that submits calls to the network will need to sign payloads using a private key and attach a properly signed x509 certificate.
+Any client that submits calls to the network need to sign payloads by using a private key and attach a properly signed x509 certificate.

 Visit the [developing applications tutorial](v10_application.html) to learn how to [enroll using Fabric Node SDK](v10_application.html#enroll-app).
 Enrolling with the SDK generates 3 separate items: a private key, signCert, and a public key that was used to create the signCert.